Case Writing Competition

 The 2022 John Molson MBA Case Writing Competition is now open.

 Make a Global Impact with the John Molson MBA ICC Case Writing Competition!

-The 2022 organizing team is pleased to invite you to submit your original business cases for this year’s e-ICC, the virtual edition of the John Molson MBA International Case Competition (ICC).
+The 2023 organizing team is pleased to invite you to submit your original business cases for this year’s John Molson MBA International Case Competition (ICC).

 The ability and preparedness of our students to crack a variety of cases from different disciplines will define their careers and their contributions to both their enterprises and the world around them.